Irkka/dml/rules/game_component_reference/zone/merchant_king.md

 # Merchant King

-Merchant King Zone is personal to each Player.
+Merchant King zone is personal to each Player.

 Players should keep one's own Merchant King card a secret.